* * Scheduled System Maintenance: Tuesday, August 9 starting at 5pm and overnight through 7am* *

 Unit Description: This unit focuses on chemical changes.
 The unit begins by differentiating between physical and chemical changes and then focuses on chemical equations as a means to represent, identify, and quantify a chemical reaction.
 The unit culminates in a performance assessment that asks students to investigate a reaction between zinc metal and HCl in order to identify the useful product, state the reaction type, and determine how much zinc would be required to make enough of this product.

 Earth Science Unit Title: Earth's Changing Surface (Lake County School District)

 Unit Description: This unit focuses on our restless planet.
 Beginning with plate tectonic theory, across the unit students will explore technological evidence/advances that have furthered knowledge of this theory, natural hazards associated with plate tectonics, and resources and landforms that result from tectonic forces.
 The unit culminates in a performance assessment that asks students to create a community proposal based on a specific role/perspective and present to a governing body for future planning of a geologically active area.
 They will need to consider potential hazards and implications of development based on technological evidence of plate tectonic theory.

-Physics Unit Title: Forms and Transformations of Energy (Harrision School District)
+Physical Science Unit Title: Forms and Transformations of Energy (Harrison School District)